By Geoff Colvin, senior editor-at-large

-Some say investors are bidding up Tesla because they're sure it's only a matter of time before electric vehicles catch on, like smartphones.
-Others are theorizing that a big carmaker is planning to buy tiny Tesla to avail itself of electric-vehicle technology and governmental clean-air credits that all automakers need to offset their relatively inefficient models.
+Some say investors are bidding up the stock because they're sure it's only a matter of time before electric vehicles catch on, like smartphones.
+Others hold that the tiny car company will be gobbled up by a big automaker.Nov 21, 2013 2:42 PM ET

 Top Communist Party leaders are expected to discuss corruption and the environment at an upcoming retreat.
 But actions speak louder than words.